Who are we partnering with this year?

 We seek someone who believes deeply in the cause of nuclear weapons abolition.
 Skills in graphic design, using social media in advocacy, promotional writing, and having facility in more than one language, would be very helpful but not essential.

-Massachusetts Climate Action Network (MCAN) Our role as a facilitator of municipal-level action is unique among Massachusetts environmental groups.
+Massachusetts Climate Action Network (MCAN)'s role as a facilitator of municipal-level action is unique among Massachusetts environmental groups.
 We empower our local chapters by enhancing communication, promoting town-level projects that improve communities, decreasing climate change-causing pollution, and reducing development time for those projects.
 MCAN speaks on behalf of all chapters to improve Massachusetts energy and climate policies and programs.

 - Support local MCAN chapters to implement change at the municipal level.
 Municipalities have been the most active level of government to fight climate change on a worldwide basis.